rchanou/rchanou.github.io/cost-awareness.md

 However, unlike the previous functions, it potentially mutates the variables passed into it.
 For most applications, mutable state is necessary, but is a likely source of bugs.
 So you might want to make note of what state can be shared among multiple functions, and when that might be mutated.

 This is also where consistent naming conventions help.
 For my own mutating functions, I commonly use a `Set` prefix; so for this function, I might prefer a name like `SetRefsFromUserInput`.
 Conversely, you could use a "subword" to distinguish globally shared mutable references, such as "Instance" or "Ref".

-(Hungarian notation didn't die, we just evolved it to fill in the remaining holes in our type systems.)
+ I think experienced programmers tend to have built up a suite of keywords that they use to signal any impure effects a function might have.
+It's a sort of modernized Hungarian notation that evolved to fill in the remaining gaps left by mainstream type systems.

 ```
 func GetCurrentTimeNow() Time